 - Technical Jobs and Skilled Trades (NOC Skill Type B)

-There is no education requirement for Canadian Experience Class.
+There is no education requirement for the Canadian Experience Class.
 However if the applicant wants to earn points on the basis of education under the Express Entry system, the applicant either needs:

 - a Canadian Secondary (High School) or Post- Secondary Certificate, Diploma or Degree, or